PeeperLab/CopywriteR/README.md

 There are a number of requirements for your CopywriteR analysis to run successfully.
 These are discussed below.

+#### Installation
+One of the dependencies of CopywriteR (the chipseq package) requires Bioconductor 3.0.
+If installation fails, please check whether you are running the correct version of Bioconductor and whether all dependencies have been installed.

 #### All .bam files should be processed by CopywriteR
 Any sample that is used as a sample or a reference for analysis and plotting in the plotCNA function needs prior analysis as a sample in the CopywriteR